SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 # Finding Information

-To learn more information about React, you can [visit their official website: reactjs.org](https://reactjs.org/).
+To gain additional knowledge about React, you can [visit their official website: reactjs.org](https://reactjs.org/).

 You can also [view the detailed documentation](https://reactjs.org/docs/installation.html).

-CodeSandbox is an online environment in which you can experiment with your code and see the results in real-time.
+CodeSandbox is an online environment where you can experiment with your code and see the results in real-time.

 You can visit it [here](https://codesandbox.io/).